 Named for Napoleon Bonaparte Broward, Florida’s 19th Governor.
 His greatest achievement was a project to drain the Everglades to create more land for agricultural development.
 He also has more than 30 roads, a Jacksonville bridge, and a residence hall at Florida State University named for him.

-Named after John C. Calhoun, the 7th president of the United States.
+Named after John C. Calhoun, the 7th vice president of the United States.
 Calhoun never lived in Florida, but he was Secretary of War for the US during the First Seminole War when Florida was invaded and eventually annexed from Spain.

 Named for the Charlotte Harbor, which was named by English settlers after Queen Charlotte Sophia, wife of King George III.